-"FACE TO FACE" - Ambra Mattioli interviewed by Etienne Rudel
+"FACE TO FACE" : Etienne Rudel interviews Ambra Mattioli.

 I always surprise when people ask me for an interview or when people are curious about my "strange" artistic activity.
 I am amazed because I am essentially a shy woman and in the years in which I played and sang the music and songs of David Bowie, it had never happened to me to raise so much attention but also so much affection among the fans of the "White Duke".